ricsanfre/pi-cluster/documentation/longhorn.md

 Since all cluster nodes (`node1-node4`) have been already configured as iSCSI Initiators all pre-requisties are met.

+### Longhorn issues with Multipath

+Multipath running on the storage nodes might cause problems when starting Pods using Longhorn volumes ("Error messages of type: volume already mounted").

+To prevent the multipath daemon from adding additional block devices created by Longhorn, Longhorn devices must be blacklisted in multipath configuration.
+See Longhorn documentation related to this [issue](https://longhorn.io/kb/troubleshooting-volume-with-multipath/)

+Include in `/etc/multipath.conf` the following configuration:

+    blacklist {
+    devnode "^sd[a-z0-9]+"
+  }

+Restart multipathd service

+    systemctl restart multipathd

 ### Installation procedure using Helm

 Installation using `Helm` (Release 3):